-In addition these limits were not hard limits, i.e. they did not automatically lead to action by the CIO to reduce risk, and from a post mortem of the debacle, do not appear to have been taken seriously most of the time.
-There were over 300 hundred breaches during early months of 2012 and the SCP’s losses steadily built up as these were ignored.
+In addition, these limits were not hard limits, i.e. they did not automatically lead to action by the CIO to reduce risk, and from a post mortem of the debacle, do not appear to have been taken seriously most of the time.
+There were over 300 hundred breaches during the early months of 2012 and the SCP’s losses steadily built up as these were ignored.
 Most of the risk metric breaches were not fast tracked to the CIO head and as mentioned earlier, separate risk numbers, exposure or daily trade data for the SCP were not communicated to Ina Drew.
 Further, in some instances instead of addressing the increased risk, limits were inflated so that the trades/ positions would no longer be in breach.

-While a new VaR model was implemented, limits related to the VAR metric were not reassessed until May 2012 and the same limits structure that were set based on the existing model (which produced higher VaR numbers and thus limits), was allowed to continue.
+While a new VaR model was implemented, limits related to the VAR metric were not reassessed until May 2012 and the same limits structure that was set based on the existing model (which produced higher VaR numbers and thus limits), was allowed to continue.

 Due in part to the illiquid nature of the indices, traders had too much flexibility when setting prices to be used as marks for the mark to market process.
-Highly subjective judgement and inconsistent selection processes were used to determine the most favourable marks.
-Instead of averaging the midpoints of bid ask prices from several different dealers with significant trades in the instruments, only those that were favourable were chosen by the traders to set the prices.
+Highly subjective judgment and inconsistent selection processes were used to determine the most favorable marks.
+Instead of averaging the midpoints of bid ask prices from several different dealers with significant trades in the instruments, only those that were favorable were chosen by the traders to set the prices.
 As long as these were within its allowable pricing thresholds, the Valuation Control Group (VCG) of the CIO deemed that they were okay to use.

 However, no one questioned the validity of the VCG’s assessment given that: